 Easter Seals UCP of NC and VA is a not-for-profit, statewide agency, serving children and adults with intellectual and/or developmental disabilities, mental health and substance use disorders.
 Funds are appropriated by the N. C. General Assembly and disbursed in accordance with North Carolina's Competitive Grant Program for State-wide Health and Human Services Initiatives via a contract between the Division of Mental Health, Developmental Disabilities, and Substance Abuse Services and ESUCP for the services specified in the contract.
 The Division will reimburse monthly for allowable expenditures when the report of expenditures is received.
-Additionally, it is required that Easter Seals UCP submits a monthly report detailing these expenditures to the contract administrator.

-Evaluation and monitoring includes; review of monthly Financial Status Reports (FSRs), quarterly reports, and on-site review to make sure activities and cost are allowed, reporting is adequate, eligibility is appropriate and special test and provisions are met as needed.
+Evaluation and monitoring includes: review of monthly Financial Status Reports (FSRs), quarterly progress reports, and an on-site review to make sure activities and cost are in accordance to the executed contract, reporting is adequate, eligibility is appropriate and special test and provisions are met as needed.